Arsh1213/getting_started_with_javascript/Chapters/5_functions.md

 // calcSqRoot(your_input_here);
 ```

 Copy the function and paste it on the browser's console.
-Then call the function and pass any real number as an input to.
+Then call the function and pass any real number as an argument to it.

 Take a coffee break for 10 minutes.

-When you return to your computer and try to do something useful, tell me how it feels!
+When you return to your computer and try to do something useful, tell me how it feels.
+Hmm... lesson learned!